hphelion/documentation/cli.unix.2.compute.md

       | 104 | xlarge  | 16384 | 480  |
       +-----+---------+-------+------+

-To list one or more flavors (you can specify the flavors by name or ID):
+To list one or more flavors (you can specify the flavors by name or ID), run:

     $ hpcloud flavors large
       +-----+-------+------+------+